voltrondata-labs/ursabot/README.md

 ### Adding a new dependency to the docker images

+Most of the dependency requirements are factored out to easily editable text files under the [docker](docker) directory.

 For plain (non-conda) docker images append the appropiate package to [pkgs-alpine.txt](docker/pkgs-alpine.txt) and [pkgs-ubuntu.txt](docker/pkgs-ubuntu.txt).